The Playbook on Volunteers & Pro Bono Support

 One of the most exciting parts of building a tech nonprofit is that you’re also building a movement.
 You’re trying to solve a big social problem, and you can’t do that alone.
 Some of the people you might seek to bring along are a magical group of humans known as volunteers.
 From driving your product delivery, to helping you build out technical elements of your product, to advising on your fundraising strategies, volunteers can make a big impact when given the right opportunities to contribute to your cause.

-We’ve broken this chapter into sections on core volunteers, or those that are core to the delivery of your product, and pro bono volunteers who have skills that can help you build or scale your product.
+We’ve broken this playbook into sections on core volunteers, or those that are core to the delivery of your product, and pro bono volunteers who have skills that can help you build or scale your product.
 If you’re focusing on recruiting skilled volunteers to support your tech nonprofit, scroll down to the pro bono section.
 Volunteer management matters, so take the time to plan and execute a thoughtful volunteer strategy.

 “There’s no substitute for real human beings.
 Technology that empowers people to help is a game-changer, and our volunteers are what drive the real change that we are building towards.”